 … is a Brooklyn based interdisciplinary artist whose work employs data and generative self-programmed compositional environments.
 Melissa is an educator, curator, and an artist working at the intersections of research, data, science, and design.
-She extrapolates research and observation into multimedia installations, generative video and sound sculptures, performances, and printed images.
+She extrapolates research and observation into multimedia installations, generative video and sound sculptures, performances, and printed pieces.
 Melissa was a recent artist in residence with Clock Tower at Pioneer Works, Visible Future Labs at the School for Visual Art and the Simon’s Center for Geometry and Physics.
 Clarke has performed and exhibited her multimedia work at spaces such as: Pioneer Works, NY, Loop Festival, Barcelona, Center for New Music, CA, Interactive Art Fair, FL, Eastern Bloc, CAN, Reverse Art Space, NY, 319 Scholes, NY, Eyebeam, NY, Issue Project Room, NY, Simons Center for Geometry and Physics, NY, Electronic Music Foundation, NY, and with the Queens Museum, NY.
-Clarke successfully launched a Kickstarter campaign to fund her arctic travels and research.
 Her work has been featured by the Art F City, Creators Project, L Magazine, Art in America, and with publications such as the Village Voice, Kickstarter, Art 21, Blouin Art Info, Impose Magazine, and Columbia University’s State of the Planet.
 Clarke is a graduate of NYU’s ITP program with a Tisch Fellowship.
-She is currently a lecturing professor at SUNY Stony Brook teaching interactive installation art, introduction to computational art, animation and web art.
+She is currently a lecturing professor at SUNY Stony Brook teaching interactive installation art, introduction to computational art and web art.

 Melissa often works across mediums as a way to look at hybridizations of wilderness and technological spaces—towards considerations of nature at the center of human experience and information collection.
 She’s interested in open source tools with a background in interactive art.
 Clarke creates custom hardware and software systems for her projects.
 In 2012 Clarke went on an Arctic expedition, where she traveled up the west coast of Greenland for a month conducting research and collecting data for her work.
 Her recent multi-media installation Sila is based on this expedition.